Background Tasks

 notify(...)Sends an object of type T from the background thread to the main thread

-query(...)Sends an object of type T from the main thread to the background thread and waits until the main thread responds with an object of type R
+query(...)Sends an object of type T from the background thread to the main thread and blocks until the main thread responds with R. The method returns Option<R> (None if the send or receive fails).

 Events

-The BackgroundTaskEvents event handler must be implementd on a window to receive events from a background task.
-It has the following methods:
+The BackgroundTaskEvents handler must be implemented on a window to receive events from a background task.
+It defines the following methods:

 trait BackgroundTaskEvents<T: Send+'static, R: Send+'static> {